 If businesses determine that they are transacting business in Montana, they must register with the Secretary of State and obtain a certificate of authority to demonstrate that they are in good standing in Montana.
-To obtain registration materials, call the Office of the Secretary of State at (406) 444-3665, or visit their website at http://sos.mt.gov.
+To obtain registration materials, call the office of the Secretary of State at (406) 444-3665 or visit their website at http://sos.mt.gov.

-17. INTELLECTUAL PROPERTY/OWNERSHIP
+18. INTELLECTUAL PROPERTY/OWNERSHIP

-17.1 Mutual Use.
-Contractor shall make available to the State, on a royalty-free, non-exclusive basis, all patent and other legal rights in or to inventions first conceived and reduced to practice, or created in whole or in part under this contract, if such availability is necessary for the State to receive the benefits of this contract.
+- 18.1 Mutual Use: The Contractor shall make available to the State, on a royalty-free, nonexclusive basis, all patent and other legal rights in or to inventions first conceived and reduced to practice, or created in whole or in part under this contract, if such availability is necessary for the State to receive the benefits of this contract.
 Unless otherwise specified in a statement of work, both parties shall have a royalty-free, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use copyrightable property created under this contract.
-This mutual right includes (i) all deliverables and other materials, products, modifications that Contractor has developed or prepared for the State under this contract; (ii) any program code, or site- related program code that Contractor has created, developed, or prepared under or primarily in support of the performance of its specific obligations under this contract; and (iii) manuals, training materials, and documentation.
-All information described in (i), (ii), and (iii) is collectively called the "Work Product".

-17.2 Title and Ownership Rights.
-The State retains title to and all ownership rights in all data and content, including but not limited to multimedia or images (graphics, audio, and video), text, and the like provided by the State (the "Content"), but grants Contractor the right to access and use
+This mutual right includes (1) all deliverables and other materials, products, modifications that the Contractor has developed or prepared for the State under this contract; (2) any program code, or site-related program code that the Contractor has created, developed, or prepared under or primarily in support of the performance of its specific obligations under this contract; and (3) manuals, training materials, and documentation.
+All information described in (1), (2), and (3) is collectively called the "Work Product". - 18.2 Title and Ownership Rights: The State retains title to and all ownership rights in all data and content, including but not limited to multimedia or images (graphics, audio, and video), text, and the like provided by the State (the "Content"), but grants the Contractor the right to access and use Content for the purpose of complying with its obligations under this contract and any applicable statement of work. - 18.3 Ownership of Work Product: The Contractor shall execute any documents or take any other actions as may reasonably be necessary, or as the State may reasonably request, to perfect the State's ownership of any Work Product. - 18.4 Copy of Work Product: The Contractor shall, at no cost to the State, deliver to the State, upon the State's request during the term of this contract or at its expiration or termination, a current copy of all Work Product in the form and on the media in use as of the date of the State's request, or such expiration or termination.